CARBON FINANCE BOOTCAMP

 • A: Bootcamp tuition gives you three days of intensive learning, along with a detailed reading list of scholarly and gray literature to offer in-depth education on all topics addressed in class, and more.
 You’ll also receive lectures and Q&A from industry leaders, targeted networking time, and additional career and networking resources.

-Tuition includes a catered lunch every day, and a farm-to-table dinner the second night.
+Tuition includes a catered lunch every day, happy hour on Monday, and a brewery dinner the second night.

 • A: We aim to make the Climate Finance Bootcamp open, inclusive and accessible.
 A limited number of scholarships are available for Colorado or Wyoming based environmental justice practitioners, particularly tribal members and folks from frontline communities.
 If you need financial assistance, please let us know prior to March 30.